ctxnn/reifusion/README.md

-# reifusion: A Deep Dive into Stable Diffusion
+# reifusion: a deep dive into stable diffusion

 **reifusion** is a pedagogical implementation of a Stable Diffusion pipeline, designed to peel back the layers of abstraction found in production libraries like `diffusers`.
 This project is optimised for **learning**.
 It breaks down the complex architecture of Latent Diffusion Models (LDMs) into understandable components, providing a clear mapping between the mathematical theory and the PyTorch implementation.